Edraak/edx-platform/doc/public/course_data_formats/course_xml.rst

 `graded`
   Whether this section will count towards the students grade. "true" or "false".
 Defaults to "false".

+`score_by_attempt`
+  Whether the grading (if done) will be done by attempt, instead of by score.  "true" or "false".
+Defaults to "false".

 `rerandomize`
   Randomize question on each attempt.
 Optional.
 Possible values: